Home » Tutoring Jobs

 Tutors will encourage students to participate in class, utilize their professors outside of class, read their syllabus and assignments thoroughly, and to ask questions if they don’t understand.
 The goal of tutoring is to foster student independence, help students help themselves by stimulating active learning and building confidence in their own abilities.

-- Tutors must have an overall 3.0 GPA with A’s and B’s in the courses they wish to tutor.
+- Peer-tutors must have an overall 3.0 GPA with A’s and B’s (no lower than a 3.30) in the courses they wish to tutor.

-- They need to have good communication skills and be sensitive and flexible to work with a diverse student population.
+- Peer-tutors need to have good communication skills, as well as be sensitive and flexible to work with a diverse student population.

 Salary – the choices for tutor compensation are:

-- Salary – It is not mandatory for tutors to qualify for work-study money.
-Hourly wages begin at $10.25.
+- Work-Study – It is mandatory for tutors to qualify for work-study money in order to be compensated via this opportunity.

-- Academic credit – Tutors can earn 1 to 3 hours of credit per term.
-For each credit hour, the tutor must be available to tutor 2 hours per week.
+- Academic Credit – Peer-tutors can earn 1 to 3 hours of credit per term.
+For each credit hour, the peer-tutor must be available to tutor 2 hours per week.
 Interested students should contact a faculty advisor in the area tutored, fill out a “By Arrangement” form, and turn it in to the Registrar.
 The faculty advisor will decide whether there will be any special project or evaluation attached to the experience.
 Credit is usually a 400 level practicum.

-- ICSP – Some international students have a scholarship that requires time doing community service.
-In our case, tutoring fits their requirement.
+- ICSP – Some international students have a scholarship that requires doing community service.
+In this case, tutoring fits that requirement.

-- Volunteer – Some students don’t need the money or the credit and choose to volunteer.
-It is a valuable experience to reinforce subject knowledge, practice communication and teaching skills, and looks great on a resume.
+- Volunteer – Some students don’t desire monetary or credit compensation, and choose to volunteer.
+It is a valuable experience to reinforce subject knowledge, practice communication and teaching skills, and it looks great on a resume.